-This is a historic moment in the Port Angeles community as we bring a performing arts center and events center to the region.
-We invite you to join us in making this vision a reality.
+This is a historic moment in the Port Angeles community as we bring a performing arts and events center to the region.
+Now is the time to make your mark on this historic project.

 The Port Angeles Waterfront Center (PAWC), a 501(c)(3) tax exempt nonprofit corporation, was established to accept Donna Morris’ gift and fulfill her wish.